 Lee muttered something that sounded like Doubt it.

-Sokka still seemed deep in thought, his blue eyes clouded.
+Sokka seemed deep in thought, his blue eyes clouded.
 He glanced at Katara, then, so quickly she almost missed it, at Lee.
 "Do we even need to go?
-Is there any point?" he slowly questioned.
+Is there any point?"
 At their surprised expressions, he elaborated.
 "Think about it.
 We'll have to cross miles of Fire Nation infested territory, and if we get to Water Tribe waters we'll spend days and possibly weeks looking for a city that we have no idea where to find.
 It might have been worth it before, but Katara doesn't need a teacher now.
-It would save us a lot of time if Aang just learned from her, and maybe, while we're at it, we can start looking for an earthbending teacher."
+Aang could just learn from her, and maybe, while we're at it, we can start looking for an earthbending teacher."
+He shrugged.
+"We wouldn't be able to ask them about Katara's freaky powers, but it would save a lot of time."

-Katara opened her mouth to argue out of habit.
-Then she closed it, realizing her brother was actually making a lot of sense.
+Katara opened her mouth to argue out of habit before realizing her brother was making a lot of sense.
 There was no point to their journey anymore; they'd set off to the North Pole so she and Aang could learn waterbending, but she knew waterbending now.
 It was just that it had been their goal for so long, it felt weird to just discard it like that.
-Sokka's insight surprised her.
-He was already thinking two steps ahead, weighting pros and cons and implications, while she'd barely gone past I can waterbend, wheeeee!
 "Yeah...
 I guess that makes sense."
 Though some part of her was disappointed.
 She'd been so exited to see master waterbenders in action and experience life in her sister tribe.

 She wasn't the only one, apparently.
-"Oh, snoozles.
+"Oh.
 I've always wanted to visit the North Pole," Aang moped.

 "Since the start of the war, the Northern Water Tribe has only fought defensively," he explained.
 "They guard their waters and a couple northern Earth Kingdom villages from Fire Nation incursions, but that's it.
 When the Fire Nation realized the Northeners weren't going to move from their ice fortresses, they decided to leave them alone and focus their efforts on the Southern Water Tribe, who controlled most of the sea and were doing the most damage, and then on the Earth Kingdom."